RML 9-inch 12-ton gun: Design

 The rifling was the Woolwich pattern of a relatively small number of broad, rounded shallow grooves : there were 6 grooves, increasing from 0 to 1 turn in 45 calibres (i.e. 405 in).

 Mark I, introduced in 1865, incorporated the strong but expensive Armstrong method of a steel A tube surrounded by multiple thin wrought-iron coils which maintained the central A tube under compression, and a forged steel breech-piece.
 190 were made.

 Mark II in 1866 incorporated the modified Fraser design.
 This was an economy measure, intended to reduce the costs incurred in building to the Armstrong design.
 It incorporated fewer but heavier wrought-iron coils but retained the Armstrong forged breech-piece.
-Only 26 were made.
+26 were made.

 Mark III in 1866–1867 eliminated the Armstrong forged breech piece and hence fully implemented the Fraser economy design.
 It consisted of only 4 parts : steel A tube, cascabel, B tube and breech coil.
 136 were made.

 Mark IV, introduced 1869, and V incorporated a thinner steel A tube and 2 breech coils.
 The explanation for separating the heavy breech coil of Mk III into a coiled breech piece covered by a breech coil was "the difficulty of ensuring the soundness of the interior of a large mass of iron".